-SC/66a/IA16 presents an initial assessment of the aggregated NP population.
-SC/66b/IA19 presents the first assessment of NP humpback whales modelling four separate breeding populations, with feeding-area catches allocated to breeding populations.
-This is not intended to be a final assessment, but has provided a good starting point for conducting an indepth assessment.
+Ivashchenko et al. (SC/66a/IA16) conducted an initial assessment of the aggregated NP population.
+Ivashchenko et al. (SC/66b/IA19) conducted the first assessment of NP humpback whales modeling four separate breeding populations, with feeding-area catches allocated to breeding populations.
+This is not intended to be a final assessment, but has provided a good starting point for conducting an In-Depth Assessment.